KGMZ-FM: Sports Radio 95.7/95.7 The Game (2011–present)

-On April 15, 2011, at 10 a.m., after playing "Heads Carolina, Tails California" by Jo Dee Messina, KBWF began stunting with a montage of various San Francisco sports highlights of the last few decades, as well as songs typically played at sporting events.
+On April 15, 2011, at 10 am, after playing "Heads Carolina, Tails California" by Jo Dee Messina, KBWF began stunting with a montage of various San Francisco sports highlights of the last few decades, as well as songs typically played at sporting events.

 At 4 p.m. that day, the new "SportsRadio 95.7" soft-launched with the Oakland Athletics' pre-game show with Chris Townsend and the game following.
-After the game, the station resumed stunting, which lasted until the following Monday morning at 6 a.m., when SportsRadio 95.7 made its official debut.
+After the game, the station resumed stunting, which lasted until the following Monday morning at 6 am, when SportsRadio 95.7 made its official debut.
 The flip came after the station became the new FM affiliate for the A's.

-On August 1, 2011, at 6 a.m., the station relaunched as "95.7 The Game", completing the flip to sports with a new official on-air lineup.
+On August 1, 2011, at 6 am, the station relaunched as "95.7 The Game", completing the flip to sports with a new official on-air lineup.
 The station also changed their calls to KGMZ to go with the "Game" moniker.

 On January 1, 2016, KGMZ switched its national network affiliation from ESPN Radio to Fox Sports Radio.
 By July 2016, KTCT became the Bay Area's ESPN Radio affiliate.
 Three days before Christmas that year, KGMZ signed a contract with the University of San Francisco (USF) to broadcast nine San Francisco Dons men's basketball games that season.
 KGMZ and USF renewed their contract in 2017.

 On April 5, 2016, the Oakland Raiders announced that KGMZ would be their new flagship station for the team.
 On August 25, 2016, the Golden State Warriors announced that KGMZ would be their new flagship station for the team, moving all of their game broadcasts and pre-game and post-game shows from KNBR.

 The call letters were modified to KGMZ-FM on May 1, 2018, after the station resumed simulcasting on 1550 AM, which took the KGMZ call sign.
 The AM station broke away from the simulcast to air Oakland Athletics games that conflicted with Golden State Warriors games.
 Additionally, for the 2018–19 season, USF Dons men's basketball broadcasts moved to KGMZ-AM, with KGMZ-FM simulcasting two games.

 In July 2018, the Raiders announced that KGMZ-FM would no longer be the team's flagship station, and was replaced by sister station KCBS for the final two seasons before the Raiders' relocation to Las Vegas.
 KGMZ-FM continued to broadcast select Raiders games via simulcast.
 In October 2018, the Athletics announced that KGMZ-FM would no longer be the team's flagship station; the A's aired on KTRB in 2019.
 Also in 2019, KGMZ dropped USF Dons basketball, whose games moved to KTCT.